jhspetersson/fselect/README.md

 Find files with dangerous permissions:

     fselect mode, path from /home/user where other_write = true or other_exec = true
+    fselect mode, path from /home/user where other_all = true

 Simple glob-like expressions or even regular expressions on file mode are possible: